Documentation

 func (*EventFD) Raw ¶ added in v0.2.0

 Raw returns the raw file descriptor for use in tight loops.
 The caller must ensure the EventFD remains valid while using the raw fd.
+The returned descriptor number is borrowed and must not be closed directly.

 func (*EventFD) Read ¶